Bayesian Knockoff Filter: Bayesian Knockoff Filter

 \item[-] \textbf{Multiple knockoffs \citep{Gimenez2019b}}: The multiple knockoffs generate more than one set of knockoff variables.
 Taking the 2 multi-knockoffs under a Gaussian case as an example, the joint model of original features $\textbf{X}$ and knockoff features $(\tilde{\textbf{X}}_1,\tilde{\textbf{X}}_2)$ in \citet{Gimenez2019b} is exchangeable for any generalized swaps among the three sets of features.
-In contrast, we only define the joint model of original features $\textbf{X}$ and each set of knockoff features, which is exchangeable for any swaps between original features and each set of knockoff features.
-As a result, the difference between original features and knockoff features would be greater in BKF, leading to higher power especially when strong correlations exist among original features. \end{itemize}
+Because exchangeability is assumed simultaneously across $\textbf{X}$ and multiple knockoffs, this would make $\textbf{X}$ and all knockoffs similar and thus lower the power.
+In contrast, we only define the joint model of the original features $\textbf{X}$ and one set of posterior sampled knockoff features at a time for each posterior iteration in the MCMC.
+It requires exchangeability for any swaps between the original features and that set of knockoff features.
+As a result, the difference between original features and knockoff features would be greater in BKF, which leads to higher power, especially when strong correlations exist among original features. \end{itemize}